Electogenius/bringnow/brings.md

 # List of brings (commands)
-<small>Have a suggestion?
-Just add an issue/pr in the github repository</small>
+Have a suggestion?
+Just add an issue/pr in the github repository
 - clog: log to console
 - d: search with duckduckgo (leave parameters empty for duckduckgo search page)
 - g: search with google (leave parameters empty for google)